 Wendell Royce McLaughlin Jr.

-Tuscaloosa 102k Tuscaloosa (LST-1187) passing the Southwest Marine Inc shipyard on San Diego Bay, escorted by the commercial tugboat Mister Randy, 19 December 1986.
-In the background is the Spruance Class Destroyer John Young (DD 973) in dry dock at the Southwest Marine Inc shipyard at San Diego, California (CA).
-To the left of the John Young are Fife (DD-991) and Brooke (FFG-1).
+Tuscaloosa 102k USS Tuscaloosa (LST-1187) passing the Southwest Marine Inc shipyard on San Diego Bay, escorted by the commercial tugboat Mister Randy, 19 December 1986.
+In the background is the Spruance Class Destroyer USS John Young (DD 973) in dry dock at the Southwest Marine Inc shipyard at San Diego, California (CA).
+To the left of the John Young are USS Fife (DD-991) and USS Brooke (FFG-1).
 In the background are the Coronado Bridge and the city of San Diego.

 DVIC photo # DN-SC-05-10451 by PHC Kristofferson, USN, from the collections of the Defense Visual Information Center